 The HR world is undergoing major transformation.
-It used to be that HR’s tasks were simply to make sure everyone got their paycheques and benefits, process performance reviews, and handle conflicts too complex for managers to deal with themselves.
-Technological advances and a more employee-oriented philosophical approach means HR departments are becoming less one-dimensional as they morph into active, key strategic organisational outposts.
+It used to be that HR’s tasks were simply to make sure everyone got their paychecks and benefits, process performance reviews, and handle conflicts too complex for managers to deal with themselves.
+Technological advances and a more employee-oriented philosophical approach means HR departments are becoming less one-dimensional as they morph into active, key strategic organizational outposts.
 Adapting and paying attention to these new HR trends will be critical to a company’s long-term success.
 Such developments are much more than fads – they form a structural framework for HR’s future.

 The following are the key HR disruptors to pay attention to:

-- Your HR platform should be optimised for use on a mobile phone.
+- Your HR platform should be optimized for use on a mobile phone.
 Mobile HR apps are increasingly becoming a central component of the emerging HR platform because most individuals spend the majority of time on their mobile phone rather than a laptop.
 Currently, there are 5.2 billion mobile devices and 1.6 billion smartphones, as opposed to 789 million laptops and 743 million desktop PCs, according to Kleiner Perkins research,

 - It is almost impossible these days to find a place that isn’t overwhelmed with digital technology and HR departments are no exception.
-HR operations are integrating real-time communications systems with functions such as mobile clock-in apps and space-utilisation software.
+HR operations are integrating real-time communications systems with functions such as mobile clock-in apps and space-utilization software.
 As HR departments are geared to collect all types of day-to-day data concerning the goings-on of the office, HR software provides immediate information on a myriad of company situations 24/7.

 - Traditional HRMS systems are being replaced.
 According to Deloitte’s HR Technology for 2016:10 Big Disruptions on the Horizon, more than 40% of all companies are replacing, or plan to replace, their core HRMS systems.
 The new HRMS systems being implemented are largely cloud based.